Superstition in India: Superstitions at Workplace (2012)

 In a survey, titled "Superstitons@Workplace", carried out by a staffing company called TeamLease in 2012.
 The survey covered 800 companies in 8 cities of which 61% of respondents admitted to having superstition and 51% admitted to following a superstition at their workplace and 48% believed that these practices had a positive effect on their productivity.
 It was noted that management didn't object to the practices as long as it didn't affect productivity.
 Most practices were related to Vaastu Shastra or Feng Shui, but other personal practices were also observed.
 80% of female employees were comfortable with the practices being followed in their workplace, while it was 68% for males, and 63% admitted thinking that female employees are more superstitious.

 Legal aspects

 Article 51 A (h), Constitution of India

 The Article 51 A (h) of the Constitution of India, lists "to develop the scientific temper, humanism and the spirit of inquiry and reform" as a fundamental duty for every Indian citizen.
 Rationalist Narendra Nayak has argued the Article 51 A (h) is contrary to IPC 295A and the constitution should be held over to IPC 295A.
-There has been calls to implement this article more widely (e.g., 2011 Janhit Manch vs Union of India, Bombay High Court).
+There have been calls to implement this article more widely (e.g., 2011 Janhit Manch vs Union of India, Bombay High Court).